Skip to main content

 IdentityFile ~/.ssh/id_ed25519_edu

-4. Use Configured Hosts in Git URLs # Anchor link
+4. Use configured hosts in Git URLs # Anchor link

 When cloning or working with Git repositories, use the corresponding host name defined in the SSH config: